-Improving access to quality education for especially the poorest segments of the population is key for reducing the inequality of opportunity, which can help to diminish the intergenerational transmission of poverty.
-It is expected that in the end it will also contribute to reducing the inequality of outcomes, if poor children receive better education, which will enhance their opportunities in the labour market later on their lives.
+Improving access to quality education for especially the poorest segments of the population is key for reducing the inequality of opportunity, which can help to diminish the inter-generational transmission of poverty.
+It is expected that in the end it will also contribute to reducing the inequality of outcomes, if poor children receive better education, which will enhance their opportunities in the labour market later in their lives.
 Measures to improving access to quality education among disadvantaged children can take the form of targeted (conditional or unconditional) transfers to poor households, lowering the costs for those households of sending their children to school, and improving the quality of education in poorer parts of the country.

 Regarding the NHIF and contributions of the population to this Fund, OHRCR (2021) reported that 'a more progressive contribution would ensure that the most disadvantaged and marginalised groups are not left behind.
-Also, enrolling workers in the informal sector will be https://www.ohchr.org/sites/default/files/Documents/Countries/KE/Human\Rights-Based-Analysis-Kenya-Budget-2021-2022.pdf, page 12.
+Also, enrolling workers in the informal sector will be key.'

-key.'
 In this context, Kazungu & Barasa (2017) argue that 'in a context where over 80% of the population is in the informal sector, and close to 50% live below the national poverty line, achieving high and equitable coverage levels with contributory and voluntary health insurance mechanism is problematic.
 Kenya should consider a universal, tax-funded mechanism that ensures revenues are equitably and efficiently collected, and everyone (including the poor and those in the informal sector) is covered.'
 It is suggested to do this, which is actually in line with current government policies in this area.
-This implies a policy of expanding the health system financed by revenues collected by the national and country governments, given that the government-financed part currently makes up less than half of the health system.
+This implies a policy of expanding the health system financed by revenues collected by the national and county governments, given that the government-financed part currently makes up less than half of the health system.
 It would at the same time require efforts to substantially reduce further private health expenditure, which principally consists of out-of-pocket expenses that are poverty increasing.

-In terms of social protection, it is suggested to examine why the coverage of social assistance programmes decrease for the poorest quintile of the population, in contrast to increases for the other quintiles.
+In terms of social protection, it is suggested to examine why the coverage of social assistance programmes did not increase for the poorest quintile of the population, in contrast to increases for the other quintiles.
 It is furthermore suggested to assess whether there are opportunities for merging nationwide cash transfer programmes and if that could help to raise the coverage of the bottom quintile.
 In any case, there is a need to target the programmes more on the poorer population.
 In addition, it is suggested to take measures to improve the adequacy of social assistance programmes by (further) increasing the benefit incidence of social safety net programmes to the bottom 40%, so as to 'leave no one behind'.
+Establishing a sort of Social Protection Authority that covers all services in addressing the concerns of vulnerable groups might help to streamline the services and raise both coverage and adequacy of social assistance programmes.
 At the same time, efforts are required to reverse the decline in the coverage of social security, and particularly raise the coverage among the population in the lowest quintiles, which includes the poor population.